mpq1990/mpq1990/README.md

 ### Hi there 👋
-🔭 I’m currently working on NodeJS, Ruby on Rails and C++ 🌱 I’m currently learning about software architecture, data intensive applications, messaging patterns, web assembly, unreal engine etc
+🔭 I’m currently working on NodeJS, Ruby on Rails, Phoenix(elixir) and C++ 🌱 I’m currently learning about software architecture, data intensive applications, messaging patterns, web assembly, unreal engine etc
 👯 I’m looking to collaborate on any projects based on NodeJS and/or C++.
 Would love to work on unreal engine with someone!
 🤔 I’m looking for help with unreal engine, c++